Michael Markley got his start

 years spent as a Music Major in Vassar College's Skinner Hall cemented her

 devotion to French Gothic architecture and Gothic Revival furnishings.
-While at Vassar, she came under the influence of Eugene Carroll, who inspired her lifelong love of Italian Renaissance painters.
+While at Vassar, she was a student of Eugene Carroll, who inspired her lifelong love of Italian Renaissance painters.

 Awarded a Maguire Fellowship, she studied at the Music Academy

-in Vienna, Austria, where she was a student of the legendary Hilde Rössel-Majdan.
+in Vienna, Austria, where she trained with the legendary Hilde Rössel-Majdan.
 As a coloratura soprano, Meril has sung in such iconic venues as La Scala, the Hollywood Bowl, Vienna Konzerthaus, and Houston Astrodome.
-She toasts her Viennese artistic heritage each year by singing for Austrian National Day in Houston.
+She salutes her Viennese musical heritage each year by singing for Austrian National Day in Houston.